Remarketing strategies have played a huge role in online marketing for years. However, they have suffered tremendously over the past few years.

 Watch our webinar recording below or continue reading.

-Conversational popups are a new and improved, interactive tool for collecting contact information.
+Conversational popups are an improved interactive tool for collecting contact information.

 You can ask your customers about their needs and preferences.
 Then suggest personalized product recommendations for them to add to their carts.